The Most Traded Currency Pairs in Forex (2023 Edition)

 What Does Popularity of Currency Pair Affect?

 First of all, actively traded pairs have high liquidity.
-Since more people are interested in an asset, the easier it is to buy and to sell.
+Since more people are interested in an asset, the easier it is to buy and sell.

 High currency pair liquidity, in turn, enables trades with lower commission costs.
 The traders call them the trading conditions.